PGY-2 Oncology Residency - Pediatrics

 Share

-The Pharmacy Department at Memorial Sloan Kettering recognizes the value and need for an oncology specialty residency for pharmacists seeking a career in oncology practice.
+The Pharmacy Department at Memorial Sloan Kettering recognizes the value and need for a pediatric oncology specialty residency for pharmacists seeking a career in pediatric oncology practice.

 Purpose

 The Pediatric Oncology Specialty Residency provides advanced training in clinical therapeutics for the pediatric cancer patient.
-The main objectives of this one-year training program are to help residents:
+The main objectives of the training program at MSK Kids are to help residents:

 • Establish a firm knowledge base in pediatric cancer conditions, treatment options, antineoplastic pharmacology, and pharmacokinetics